-Fiji - Teaching Children of the Yasawa Islands
+Fiji - Teaching Children of the Dawasamu Islands

-Experience life on a remote and beautiful island in Fiji, while teaching the community youth valuable skills and knowledge to open up opportunities for their futures.
+Experience life in Dawasamu, a region located on the mainland island of Fiji.
+Teach the community youth valuable skills and knowledge to open up opportunities for their futures.

 |Project Length||2, 4, 6, 8, 10, or 12 weeks|